letsfunky/testing-guide/GUIDE.md

 - Code
   - [SmsApiService.java](https://github.com/letsfunky/testing-guide/blob/master/src/main/java/com/letsfunky/testing/infrastructure/message/SmsApiService.java)
   - [SmsApiServiceTest.java](https://github.com/letsfunky/testing-guide/blob/master/src/test/java/com/letsfunky/testing/infrastructure/message/SmsApiServiceTest.java)
-- Asserting interactions with stubs is a common anti-pattern that leads to fragile tests.
+- ❗Asserting interactions with stubs is a common anti-pattern that leads to fragile tests.
 - This practice of verifying things that aren’t part of the end result is also called overspecification.
 - The only way to improve resistance to refactoring in tests is to make those tests verify the end result (which, ideally, should be meaningful to a non-programmer), not implementation details.
 ```